ivanyankov/php-dev-env/readme.md

 5. Enter a domain name for your development env when prompt.
 Example: **development-application**
 6. If everything was configured correctly you should have one container with three images running `app-nginx`, `app-db`, `dev-application`
 7. Access the application on `development-application.local`

-## Connect to datbase
-1. Install any SQL client software application
-2. Connect to the database using the following credentials: Server Host: `localhost`, Database Name: `databaseName`, Port: `3308`, Username: `root`, Password: `DatabaseRootPassword!`

 ## Usage
 The root of the application where your index.php file must be placed is `/src/web`.
 Modify your database connection file to use the credentials from the `docker-compose.yml` file.